You’ve seen them advertised on the boxes of some of your favorite foods, but what are “natural flavors,” and are they good for you?

 This is the big question many of us have regarding natural flavors—are they healthy for me to include in my diet?

-Kimberlain tells us that natural flavors are deemed safe to consume because the FDA determines whether natural or artificial flavors are safe for consumption.
-However, she cautions that “just because something is listed with ‘natural flavors’ on the ingredient list doesn’t necessarily mean that the actual food product is healthier than foods made with artificial flavors or no flavors at all.”
+Kimberlain tells us that natural flavors are deemed safe to consume by the FDA.
+However, she cautions that “just because something contains natural flavors on the ingredient list doesn’t necessarily mean that the actual food product is healthier than foods made with artificial flavors or no flavors at all.”

-The answer to the question, then, is that, while natural flavors are safe to consume, they are not always healthy, or, at least, they are not always the healthier or the most nutritious option.
+While natural flavors are safe to consume, they are not considered healthy, or, at least, they are not always the healthier or the most nutritious option.
+It is unknown what these natural flavors are made from and their creation process.
 As consumers, we need to be hyper-aware of what’s in the ingredient list to decide whether or not the added natural flavor is beneficial.

 The best way to get natural foods into your diet is to eat whole foods.
-Don’t be fooled by the natural flavor label because this does not mean there is anything natural about the food you are about to enjoy.
+Don’t be misled by the natural flavor label because it doesn’t mean there is anything natural about it.
 Kimberlain advises consumers to read ingredient labels and choose foods that have whole foods listed as the first three ingredients.
 Nutrition labels will list ingredients by quantity, so the first three ingredients are the ones that make up the bulk of the food.

 She also advises consumers to keep in mind that companies are trying to market their foods to us using healthy-sounding words, like natural flavor, organic, gluten-free, and more.
 The best way to know what you’re eating is to read the ingredient list and choose whole foods over packaged or processed foods.